DOING BUSINESS IN ASEAN

 Founded in 1946, the British Chamber of Commerce Thailand (BCCT) is the oldest foreign chamber and the largest non-Asian foreign chamber in Thailand.
 In addition, it is the largest and oldest British Chamber in Asia.
 At its inception there were 17 founding British members and three associate members.
 The BCCT has a seat on the Board of Trade of Thailand and is active in representing members’ interests on the Joint Foreign Chambers of Commerce Thailand.
 BCCT is actively supporting the establishment of the European ASEAN Business Centre in Thailand.

-The British Business Group Vietnam (BBGV) started as a luncheon club in 1991 and was first licensed in 1998.
-They were the first ever Foreign Business Group to obtain formal recognition in Vietnam.
-The BBGV now boasts more than 450 members.
-BBGV’s main objective is to promote their members’ business interests in Vietnam, through various business and social events.
+The British Chamber of Commerce Vietnam (“BritCham Vietnam”), started as a luncheon club in 1991.
+We became the first ever Foreign Business Group to obtain formal recognition in Vietnam in 1998.
+BritCham Vietnam now boasts more than 500 members.
+BritCham Vietnam’s main objective is to promote our members’ business interests in Vietnam, through various business and social events.

 For more information visit britchamvn.com or call +84 (28) 3829 8430.